mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

     }
 }
 ```
-- To support the operations to create and edit data, add a `_Editor.cshtml` Razor Partial View to the `Views/Admin` folder
+- To support the operations to create and edit data, add a `_Editor.cshtml` Razor Partial View to the `Views/Admin` folder.

 ```
 @model (Product Product, string ThemeColor, string TitleText, string CallbackMethodName)